strapi/strapi/docs/3.0.0-beta.x/guides/custom-data-response.md

 ```

 After saving the new function, let's restart the `GET /restaurants` request.
 We will see `strapi` as response.
-So it works well.

 ## Get the data back

 We now know the function we have to update, but we just want to customize the returned restaurant values.

-In the [controller documentation](../concepts/controllers.html#extending-a-model-controller) you will find the default function of all actions.
-It will help you to not re-code all the logic to fetch your data.
+In the [controller documentation](../concepts/controllers.html#extending-a-model-controller) you will find the default implementation of every actions.
+It will help you overwrite the fetch logic.

 **Path —** `./api/restaurant/controller/Restaurant.js`